AmpersandJS/ampersand-array-input-view/README.md

 - Automatically shows/hides error messages based on tests
 - Exposes control for adding more input fields.
-- Exposes control removing all but first input fields.
+- Exposes control removing all but required number of input fields.
 - Will not show error messages pre-submit or it's never had a valid value.
 This lets people tab-through a form without triggering a bunch of error message.
 - Live-validates to always report if in valid state, but only shows messages when sane to do so.